Restraining Order Lawyer in Orange County, CA, Protecting Our Clients and Their Rights

 Unfortunately, some people use accusations of domestic violence to gain the upper hand in property or custody disputes while going through a divorce.
 If you need protection from a violent partner—or if you are accused of domestic violence—you should not go to court without a capable attorney who understands the law.

 Attorney Patrick O’Kennedy takes pride in being able to resolve even the most difficult cases through negotiation or, if necessary, through litigation and expert representation.
-Whether you need a domestic violence or civil harassment restraining order—or need to know how to minimize the effect of false accusations during divorce proceedings—we offer free consultations to those who need to better understand their rights.
+Whether you need a domestic violence or civil harassment restraining order—or need to know how to minimize the effect of false accusations during divorce proceedings—we offer consultations to those who need to better understand their rights.

 Get Help With a Restraining Order in Orange County, CA Today